 The vast majority of marketers we surveyed – 95% – monitor their brand’s online reputation in some way.
 They’re well aware that consumers trust the opinions of their peers, who have already used a given product or service.

 Brand reputation monitoring tools: Hootsuite wins out

 Among tools used for monitoring brand reputation, Hootsuite (used by 45% of marketers) dominated handily when it comes to frequency of use.
 Although widely known as a social media monitoring platform, Hootsuite can also monitor and reshare content on review sites through a free add-on.
 Yext and Mention (also comprehensive monitoring tools) tied for the second-most used, at 12% each, and Google Alerts came in third, at 7%.
 The top 8 tools used by the marketers we surveyed are listed below.
 These tools cover monitoring across the internet, from reviews to social media to other brand mentions.

 However, this graph doesn’t even scratch the surface of the tools marketers use for monitoring brand reputation.
-The diversity of responses we received to this question was so great that we decided to make a WordCloud to show them all—over 30 tools.
+The diversity of responses we received to this question were so great – we go over them more in detail below:

 With its ease of access for both leaving and viewing reviews, and its ability to impact search results, it’s unsurprising that Google wins at providing marketers’ brands with the most reviews, with 45% of marketers saying it provides the most reviews for their brands.
 Facebook comes in second at 29%, and Twitter comes in third at 10%.

 Replying to reviews: over two-thirds respond to all reviews